 Established in 2009, the 501 (c)3 non profit New Noise Music Foundation creates a participatory creative culture through producing the annual New Noise Santa Barbara Music Conference & Festival (Fall), consistent concerts, workshops, lectures, and volunteer/mentoring programs for all ages, especially young people.
-In 2012, New Noise will establish a permanent home for a 300+ capacity, all ages, drug and alcohol free music venue in the Santa Barbara region (“The Living Room”).
+New Noise aims to establish a permanent home for a 300+ capacity, all ages, drug and alcohol free music venue in the Santa Barbara region (“The Living Room”).

 NEW NOISE MUSIC FOUNDATION INITIATIVES

 NEW NOISE DIGITAL MUSIC CONFERENCE & FESTIVAL

 New Noise events, concerts and workshops culminate in its annual music conference and festival in the Fall (New Noise Santa Barbara).
 Entering it’s third year and held at the Canary Hotel as well as music venues throughout Downtown Santa Barbara, the festival hosts more than 100 artists and music industry speakers in three days throughout Santa Barbara.
 New Noise aims to be fun, creative and educational: giving artists and participants the resources and opportunities to perform and learn in a professional, inventive setting.
 Many locals have dubbed the New Noise Festival the “Film fest for music.”